jaswanth3233/Villanova_IoT_2022/Setup_Router_Tutorial/OptionalSetup.md

 # Switch Mode

-It can be set by using switching to either to left or right side.
+It can be set by using switching to either of the modes.
 And we can setup in which Toggle mode we need.